 But graduation came quickly and BAM!
 Just like that, reality set in.
 There was something living inside of me, and I had no idea how we were going to tell our parents.

 It was hard telling our parents.
-There was many different discussions about what we needed to do.
-But in the end we figured out the best plan for our situation.
+There were many different discussions about what we needed to do.
+But in the end, we figured out the best plan for our situation.

 My Open Letter